FyzHsn/Forest-fires-multivariate-regression/README.md

 Proceedings of the 13th EPIA 2007 - Portuguese Conference on Artificial Intelligence, December, Guimaraes, Portugal, pp. 512-523, 2007.
 APPIA, ISBN-13 978-989-95618-0-9.

-**Note:** It was initially my intentio to model forest fires via multivariate regression analysis.
+**Note:** It was initially my intention to model forest fires damage area via multivariate regression analysis.
 However, after conducting exploratory data analysis and looking at the variance of damage area versus the meteorological variables as well as the correlation table, we find that the correlation is extremely small.
+Furthermore, I expect the burn area to be highly chaotic and hence easy to be fooled into finding a pattern that does not generalize on a different dataset.

-At this point, it is extremely important to recognize that though independent variables have zero covariance, zero covariance does not imply independence of variables.
+Another quick point: It is extremely important to recognize that though independent variables have zero covariance, zero covariance does not imply independence of variables.
 As an example conside: X and Y = X^2.
 Cov(X, Y) = 0.
-Furthermore, the damage area of the fire would possibly be highly chaotic.
-It is the job of the data scientist to do good "science" which involves some understanding of the domain.
-Of course, applying multivariate regression (especially linear regression) is not a good approach since I expect the burn area to be highly chaotic.

-However, in the EDA (Exploratory data analysis) step, it seems promising that a classification type of problem could be set up.
-The classification problem would involve conditions that lead to fire or that don't since almost half the data sets consist of 0.0 ha of damage area.
+However, in the EDA (Exploratory data analysis) step, it seemed promising that a classification type of problem could be set up.
+This seems especially viable when observing that the forest fires taking place in the absence of rain.
+The classification problem would find the decision boundary of the conditions that lead to a fire.
+This classification task is feasible with this dataset since almost half the datasets are of instances with 0.0 ha of fire damage.
+This can easily be engineered into a new feature.

 Lastly, for the sake of trying things anyways, I will try a random forest regression approach to fitting the data.